 By: Lori Wisniewski Azzara and Robert G. Ruggieri

-Lori Wisniewski Azzara is an Associate at Cohen Seglias Pallas Greenhall & Furman PC.
-Ms. Azzara practices in the areas of construction and commercial litigation and has experience in contract negotiation, claims for delay and inefficiency, mechanics’ liens, and all types of contractual disputes.
+Lori Wisniewski Azzara is an associate at Cohen Seglias Pallas Greenhall & Furman PC.
+Mrs. Azzara practices in the areas of construction and commercial litigation and has experience in contract negotiation, claims for delay and inefficiency, mechanics’ liens, and all types of contractual disputes.